Understanding Rideshare Insurance Coverage Periods

 Can I just rely on Uber or Lyft's insurance instead of buying my own?

 Relying solely on the rideshare company's insurance leaves serious gaps in your coverage.
-While Uber and Lyft provide $1 million in liability during active rides (Periods 2 and 3), their Period 1 coverage is limited to just $50,000 per person and $100,000 per accident for bodily injury.
-Their contingent collision and comprehensive coverage also requires that you already carry those coverages on your own personal policy — without them, your vehicle repair costs fall entirely on you.
+While Uber and Lyft provide $1 million in liability during active rides (Periods 2 and 3), their Period 1 coverage is limited to just $50,000 per person and $100,000 per accident for bodily injury — with no collision or comprehensive protection for your vehicle.
+Their contingent collision coverage also requires that you already carry those coverages on your own personal policy, and deductibles apply: Uber charges $1,000 and Lyft charges $2,500 when that coverage kicks in.
 See a full breakdown in our rideshare insurance explained guide.

 How much does rideshare insurance typically cost in 2026?

-Rideshare endorsements typically add $5–$60 per month to your existing personal auto policy, depending on your state, driving record, vehicle, and provider.
-USAA is among the most affordable at $6–$16/month for eligible military members, while Allstate's Ride for Hire endorsement runs $5–$10/month.
+Rideshare endorsements typically add $6–$93 per month to your existing personal auto policy, depending on your state, driving record, vehicle, and provider.
+USAA is among the most affordable at around $6/month for eligible military members, while Allstate's Ride for Hire endorsement runs $5–$10/month.
 State Farm's rideshare coverage adds approximately 15–20% to your current premium.
-The modest added cost is far less than the financial exposure of driving without proper coverage.
-Note: full standalone rideshare policies (not endorsements) can cost considerably more — averaging $139–$281/month in California.
+On average, adding a rideshare endorsement raises annual premiums by about $94 per year — a modest cost compared to the financial exposure of driving unprotected.

 Does rideshare insurance cover delivery driving for DoorDash or Uber Eats?

 Standard rideshare endorsements do not automatically cover food delivery — and most personal auto policies exclude all commercial delivery activity.
 Progressive and State Farm are among the providers whose endorsements can be structured to cover both rideshare and food delivery platforms.
-Geico also offers a hybrid policy that works across multiple apps in about 40 states.
 If you split time between passenger and delivery gig work, it's critical to confirm that your policy explicitly covers both activities.
 Our guide on insurance for food delivery drivers covers what DoorDash, Uber Eats, and Grubhub drivers need to know about their coverage options.
+You may also want to review personal vs. commercial coverage for delivery drivers to better understand your options.